 Discover and Explore

 If you haven't already, now would be a good time to explore the primary resources offered through XSEDE to understand which resource or resources best meet your computational needs and research objectives.
-Don't forget to check out the roster of Science Gateways, which might provide the tools you need in a convenient, easy-to-use Web interface.
+Don't forget to check out the Science Gateways Listing, which might provide the tools you need in a convenient, easy-to-use Web interface.

 Access to Resources

 You can request to use the nearly two dozen resources allocated via XSEDE.
 Almost all U.S.-based university and non-profit researchers are eligible to request resource allocations, at no cost to you.
 Allocations are available if you are just getting started in computational science, visualization, or data analysis, if you are an experienced HPC user with large-scale needs or if you are deploying a science gateway.
 XSEDE also supports allocations for academic courses and training activities.
 XSEDE provides in depth support for all of these activities through its Extended Collaborative Support Services program.